shivishbrahma/geetishroban/README.md

 - Lyrics play along with the songs
 - New themes for the player
 - Player skins
-- Playlist add and delete optionsll
+- Playlist add and delete options